DeclanChidlow/vale.rocks/src/pages/contact.md

 - On Bluesky as [@vale.rocks](https://bsky.app/profile/vale.rocks).
 - On the Fediverse as [@vale@fedi.vale.rocks](https://fedi.vale.rocks/vale).

+Do not engage me in a voice call.
+Contact me over text.

 ---

-If, in this age of increasing misinformation, you need to verify that communication is genuinely from me, you can do so using my PGP key.
+If you need to verify that communication is genuinely from me, you can do so using my PGP key:

 <details>
     <summary>Public PGP Key</summary>